 2. Skin Problems

-Skin expel toxins from the body through perspiration.
+Our skin expels toxins from the body through perspiration.
 However, certain toxins get blocked in the pores while expulsion.

 This leads to several skin symptoms such as rashes on the body, itching, acne, eczema, psoriasis, skin discoloration, boils, and abscesses.